commandprompt/postgresql95-pgpool2-35-snap/README.md

 ## Configuration

-Refer to official documentation that explain how to configure Pgpool-II.
+Refer to official documentation that explains how to configure Pgpool-II.